appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 <dd>

 The uniform resource locator (URL) specifies the address of the service or endpoint to which the requests will be made.
 This is typically the base URL of the REST API you are connecting to.
-If you wish to connect to a local database or API, see [Connect Local Datasource](/connect-data/how-to-guides/how-to-work-with-local-apis-on-appsmith) guide.
+If you wish to connect to a local database or API, see the [Connect Local Datasource](/connect-data/how-to-guides/how-to-work-with-local-apis-on-appsmith) guide.

 </dd>